Version: 2022.3

 Tip: If you need to access the raw Enlighten Realtime Global Illumination data, disable Cache Compression and clear the cache.

-Clean Cache Use this button to clear the cache directory.
+Clean Cache Clear the cache directory.

 It’s not safe to delete the GI Cache directory manually while the Editor is running.
 This is because the Editor creates the GiCache folder when it starts and maintains a set of references to those files.
 The Clean Cache button ensures that the Editor releases all references to the files on disk before they’re deleted.